السفارة تدشن مشروعًا لدعم مرضى الفشل الكلوي من السودانيين المقيمين بجمهورية مصر العربية بالتعاون مع مركز الملك سلمان للإغاثة

 Join the Circle of Prayer This Month

-A crevasse of division and violence marks the largest east African country of Sudan.
-The jagged ethnic and geographic barriers decades in the making have contributed to challenges of the present.
-After gaining independence from the UK in 1956, differences between north and south led to civil wars and the eventual formation of South Sudan as a sovereign nation in July 2011.
-Though concessions have been reached between the north and south, Sudan remains a spiritual and physical battlefield, as Christians comprise only a small minority.
+A crevasse of division and violence marks the largest East African country of Sudan.
+The jagged ethnic and geographic barriers, decades in the making, have contributed to the challenges of the present.
+After gaining independence from the UK in 1956, differences between the north and south led to civil wars and the eventual formation of South Sudan as a sovereign nation in July 2011.
+Though concessions had been reached between the North and South, in the last several years, a civil war has decimated Sudan once again.

-Today, the majority of Sudan’s inhabitants are Arab Sunni Muslims.
-As the ruling majority, their influence over law and government is strong.
+Sudan remains a physical and spiritual battlefield, as Christians comprise only a small minority.
+Today, the majority of Sudan’s inhabitants are Arab Sunni Muslims, and their influence over law and government is strong.
 Though a recent agreement provided protection for non-Arabs, conversion to Christianity is legally punishable by death.
 While their brothers and sisters in South Sudan live in relative freedom, believers in Sudan face strong persecution, with those in the Nuba Mountains facing the most severe.
-There is a great need for regional and denominational unity and the establishment of Christian communities throughout Sudan.
-Pray that Sudanese believers would remain faithful to Christ despite persecution and join together as a unified body of believers.
+There is a great need for regional and denominational unity as well as the establishment of Christian communities throughout Sudan.
+Pray that Sudanese believers remain faithful to Christ amid persecution and severe crisis and join together as a unified body of believers to bring the hope that is so desperately needed when all else has failed.

 50,467,278